embeddedk8/embeddedk8.github.io/content/posts/arduino-github-actions-with-wokwi/index.en.md

             ./build/release/MyBlink.ino.elf
 ```

-Steps:
-1. Checkout - standard first step, to checkout the tested repository to github workflow.
-After this step, your repository is downloaded on github action job runner.
-2. Install Arduino CLI - `uses: arduino/setup-arduino-cli@v2` ensures that `arduino-cli` is installed on your runner.
-You can specify specific version
-with `version` option.
-I have chosen latest, `1.3.1` version.
-3. Setup Arduino CLI - standard `arduino-cli` setup steps, that will download the core needed to build your application for selected board.
-Here, I have chosen `arduino:avr` because I plan to test/simulate it with wokwi, and `arduino:avr` is supported by wokwi (and Arduino Uno R4 Wifi is not, unfortunately).
-4. Compile your application for selected board.
-I use the Makefile that I created.
-You can see Makefile [here](https://github.com/embeddedk8/MyBlink/blob/main/Makefile).
-Because wokwi simulation is separate job, I export compiled binary (`.hex` and `.elf`), so next job can access it.

-So summarizing: first job has built the binary for `arduino:avr:uno` with the use of Makefile, and uploads artifacts for next job.

-## Run simulation with wokwi
+This job builds the Arduino Uno firmware using Makefile and exports the compiled artifacts
+so the next job can use them for simulation or deployment.

+### Simulate execution with Wokwi

-Wokwi is free simulator for Arduino, ESP32, STM32 and Pi Pico for open source project, but you need to create an account to use it.
+First, we need to create an account to use Wokwi.

+#### Create an account in Wokwi

+Open [wokwi](https://wokwi.com/) to create an account.
+For personal project Wokwi is free so choose the Free plan.
-The commercial or private projects require paid plan, and for free we get 50 minutes of simulation time per month.
+In Free plan, we get 50 minutes of CI/CD simulation execution per month.

-### Create an account in wokwi

-First, create an account in [wokwi](https://wokwi.com/).
-You can choose free plan.

-### Install wokwi-cli locally

-Install wokwi-cli to test your setup locally, according to [this instruction](https://docs.wokwi.com/wokwi-ci/cli-installation).
-To use `wokwi-cli` locally you need to create and export TOKEN from your account.
+#### Create new Wokwi token

+For using Wokwi, either locally or from Github Actions, we need to have the access token.

 Go to [https://wokwi.com/dashboard/ci](https://wokwi.com/dashboard/ci) and create a new token.

-Then export it in your environment.
+To use Wokwi from your PC (which will be helpful for debugging the setup) you need to export the token inside your
-In Linux, you can add to .bashrc
+local envirnoment.
+For example, in Linux you can add the token to `.bashrc`:
 ```
 export WOKWI_CLI_TOKEN=<xxx>
 ```

+Reopen the terminal so changes are applied.

+#### Install wokwi-cli locally

+`wokwi-cli` is the Wokwi command line interface that is used to run the simulation from CI/CD jobs.
+But it's also useful to have it locally for validating the simulation on host.

+Install `wokwi-cli` locally, according to [this instruction](https://docs.wokwi.com/wokwi-ci/cli-installation).

-### Initialize wokwi project
+#### Initialize Wokwi project

 To use wokwi, your project needs to contain two files:

-#### wokwi.toml
+**wokwi.toml**

-Basic file describing version, board, elf and firmware location.
+This is a basic file describing version, board, `elf` and `firmware` location.
-elf and firmware location must be relative to wokwi.toml file.
+`elf` and `firmware` paths must be relative to `wokwi.toml` file.
+Ensure they match your project layout.
 ```
 [wokwi]
 version = 1